Engineering portfolio

 Georgia Institute of Technology

-- Specialization: Computation Dana Analytics (Data Science & Machine Learning)
+- Specialization: Computational Data Analytics (Data Science & Machine Learning)

 Ph.D. in Civil & Environmental Engineering